JoanaBLate/baseone-lang/learn-by-example/README.md

-While BaseOne is very easy, I expect you to have minimal experience with any other programming language.
-And that you know what C, Go, JavaScript, etc. mean.
+While BaseOne is very easy, a minimal experience with programming is required to understand the examples.

 If you find any errors (including typos in the text) or feel that the examples are unclear or incomplete, please open an issue.